iamkirankumaryadav/Library/AI/Natural Language Processing.md

 <h3 name="lemma">Lemmatization</h3>

 - A more sophisticated form of stemming that considers a word's context to determine its dictionary form.
 - Transform words to the actual dictionary form.
-More accurate than stemming but might require a larger dictionary.
+It's more accurate than stemming but might require a larger dictionary.
 - Used in **search engines** to search by keywords.
 Lemma is an actual word (Better > Good)

 ### WordNet Lemmatizer